rebots-online/Whisper-Gradioe/RESUME.md

 ## Next Steps

-1. **Design Job Queue System**: Create a job queue system with tenant isolation for processing transcription jobs.
+1. **Create Reseller Dashboard**: Implement a comprehensive dashboard with key metrics (customers, revenue, usage).

-2. **Implement Real-Time Job Updates**: Set up a WebSocket server for real-time job status updates with tenant isolation.
+2. **Build Customer Management**: Create interfaces for managing tenants, including creation, configuration, and monitoring.

-3. **Create Job Polling Fallback**: Implement REST API endpoints for job status polling as a fallback mechanism.
+3. **Develop Workflow Templates**: Create a workflow template designer using Flowise/React Flow for resellers to create and share templates.

 4. **Integrate Flowise/React Flow**: Begin integration of Flowise or React Flow for the workflow builder interface.

-5. **Develop Reseller Panel**: Create the reseller dashboard for managing customers, subscriptions, and workflows.
+5. **Implement Customer Portal**: Create the customer-facing portal for managing workflows and jobs.

 ## Technical Decisions